Ihsan200835/Kelompok---lima/README.md

 ## 3. Project Description

-This program is a simple game in which the player must guess a number determined by the computer.
+a program that calculates the total ticket price for an event.
+Ticket prices are based on the visitor's age

 ---